 Admission includes a set of headphones for the night and a full pour of craft beer.

 On the Saturday of Labor Day weekend, those 21 and above can celebrate on the water while catching a glimpse of some Tampa views and listening to classic rock and roll and dance rock performed by Stormbringer.
-This 2.5-hour Yacht StarShip cruise leaves out of Channelside and boasts multiple decks of entertainment, with live bands and DJs.
+This two-hour, 20-minute Yacht StarShip cruise leaves out of Channelside and boasts multiple decks of entertainment, with live bands and DJs.
 Drinks at a cash bar and snacks are available to buy.